 - When it seems no more is going to go through, use the spatula to also scrape the clinging puree off the bottom of the sieve and into the bowl.
 Set the remaining pulp of stem, seeds, and skin aside.

-- Use this pulp to infuse alcohol or vinegars.
+- Use this pulp to infuse alcohol or vinegar.